An Intuitionistic Formula Hierarchy Based on High-School Identities: The Inequality Interpretation of Proof Rules

 whence the expression is monotonic in $F$.
 We can now complete the argument as follows:

 This concludes the proof. \end{proof} Combining the above lemmas, we now get Theorem~\ref{thm:ruledecreasing} as a straightforward consequence.

 Using this theorem, we can prove as an easy corollary that proof search using the rules of G4ip is terminating.
-Because none of the rules increase the value of the interpretation of sequents, and because the non-invertible rules \emph{strictly decrease} this value, it follows that the number of non-invertible rules in a derivation is bounded by a function of the value of the goal sequent.
-Thus, to prove termination, it is sufficient to prove that the \emph{invertible} rules alone are terminating, and this is a straightforward exercise.
-Note that because the rule for $\bot$ does not have any premises, its impact on termination is trivial.
+Because none of the rules increases the value of the interpretation of sequents, and because the non-invertible rules \emph{strictly decrease} this value, it follows that the number of non-invertible rules in a derivation is bounded by a function of the value of the goal sequent.
+Moreover, one can show that there is at most a finite number of \emph{invertible} rules between any two non-invertible rules in a derivation, and the termination of proof search follows easily.
+Note that, even in the case $\bot$ was considered, because the rule for $\bot$ does not have any premises, its impact on termination would be trivial.

 The traditional way of showing G4ip is terminating is also done by assigning a measure to each sequent, but for this, it is sufficient to show that the measure decreases along any \emph{branch} of the proof tree.
 In our presentation, we have blurred the distinction between the meta-level conjunction (i.e. multiple premises) and that of the object level, as motivated by the corresponding equations for exponential polynomials.